NVIDIA DOCA PCC Application Guide

 Host/Arm app is the control plane.
 It is responsible for allocating all resources and handover to the DPA app initially, then destroying everything when the DPA app finishes its operation.
 The host app must always be alive to stay in control while the device app is working.

-Device/DPA app is the data plane.
-It is mainly for CC event handler.
+The default mode of the data plane is running as a reaction point (RP).
 When the first thread is activated, DPA App initialization is done in the DOCA PCC library by calling the algorithm initialization function implemented by the user in the app.
 Moreover, the user algorithm execution function is called when a CC event arrives.
-The user algorithm takes event data as input and performs a calculation using per-flow context and replies with updated rate value and a flag to sent RTT request.
+The user algorithm takes event data as input and performs a calculation, using per-flow context, and replies with the updated rate value and a flag to send an RTT request.
+The following is an illustration of the general RP application flow:

 ├── host